 Wrap Up – Our Mongolia Itinarary

-As we planned this trip, it was difficult to find the necessary resources for guides/drivers, transportation, etc., Lucky we stumbled on the Mongolia Community Travel page on Facebook and found LV who made our trip seamless and very memorable.
+As we planned this Mongolia itinerary, it was difficult to find the necessary resources for guides/drivers, transportation, etc., Lucky we stumbled on the Mongolia Travel Community page on Facebook and found LV who made our trip seamless and very memorable.

-Have you been to Mongolia?
+Have you been on a Mongolia vacation?
 What was your experience here?
 Are you planning a trip there?
 We would love to answer any questions that you may have.
 Just leave them in the comments and we will get back to you as soon as we can.